RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin.md

 ---
 layout: post
 title: Why the ending of Shinjeki no Kyojin was abysmal
-author:
-date: 2021-03-17
+date: 2021-04-10
 tags: 2021 book-summaries random
 ---

 The final chapter of Shingeki no Kyojin was released last week, marking the end of a decade for me.
-For over ten years now, I've eagerly awaited the monthly new chapter threads on r/shingekinokyojin and r/titanfolk, reading fan theories, sharing the highs and lows with others.
+For over ten years now, I'd eagerly await the monthly new chapter threads on r/shingekinokyojin and r/titanfolk, reading fan theories, sharing the highs and lows with others.
 I had been very disappointed with the last few chapters, but I promised myself to withhold judgement until the final chapter, to give Isayama time to masterfully land the story.
-Instead, it crashed and burned.
+Instead, in my opinion, the writing crashed and burned.
 The following explains why (almost) everything was bad.

-__Warning__: Major plot spoilers below for both Shingeki no Kyogin and Alan Moore's Watchmen.
+__Warning__: Major plot spoilers below for both Shingeki no Kyogin (and also Alan Moore's Watchmen).

 ### Criteria for Excellent Writing